Mercerenies/latitude/spec/ii_standard_library/string.md

 ### `String ord.`

 Returns the Unicode value of the first character of `self`.
 If `self` is empty, an `ArgError` is raised.
-Unlike many of the `String` methods, `ord` is unaffected by whether the string is a byte string or not; it will always return the Unicode value of the first UTF-8 character.
-[TODO: Is this behavior desired?]

 ### `String iterator.`